TEDx Talk

 our forte`!

-"You will always be too much of something for someone: too big, too loud, too soft, too edgy.
+"You will always be too much of something for someone: Too big, too loud, too soft, too edgy.
 If you round out your edges, your lose your edge."

-Entrepreneur Danielle LaPorte
+- Entrepreneur Danielle LaPorte also appreciates shining individuality

 "There are two types of people - those who come into a room & say, 'Well, here I am!' & those who come in & say,